Kalakalappu: Production

-A report in December 2010 suggested that Sundar C would quit acting, after his films successively bombed at the box office, and concentrate on directing only.
-By September 2011, he was developing a film Vimal and Shiva as the lead actors.
-Anjali was confirmed as one of the lead actresses the following month.
+A report in December 2010 suggested that Sundar C would quit acting, after his films successively failed, and concentrate on directing only.
+By September 2011, he was confirmed to be developing a film with Vimal and Shiva as the lead actors.
+Shiva said Sundar wrote his character with him in mind but let him improvise to his liking.
+Sundar said that idea of the film occurred to him during the shooting of Murattu Kaalai (2012).
+Anjali was confirmed as one of the lead actresses in October 2011.
 Oviya, who plays the other lead actress, said this would be her first glamorous role.
 Vadivelu was expected to get a pivotal role in the film and make a comeback, but was later replaced by Santhanam.
-The title of the film, Masala Cafe was announced in mid-October.
-Filming began in early November in Kumbakonam.
-Distribution rights were bought by UTV Motion Pictures.
-Majority of the film was shot in Gobichettipalayam.
-The new title Kalakalappu was announced in April 2012.
-The famous CKS bungalow in Gobichettipalayam was converted into Masala Cafe for the film.
-Sundar said that idea of Kalakalappu struck him during the shooting of Murattu Kaalai.
+Karunakaran made his feature film debut.
+The title of the film, Masala Café was announced in mid-October.
+It was jointly produced by Avni Cinemax and UTV Motion Pictures.